pal2tech/fujifirmware/index.md

 ## Feedback Form

-<iframe src="https://docs.google.com/forms/d/e/YOUR-GOOGLE-FORM-ID/viewform?embedded=true" width="100%" height="800" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdSVpBFjMKk0cAvZYjY1qp9QLceGb5eeUEfRVpR4NpUWKtZDA/viewform?embedded=true" width="100%" height="800" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

-*(Note: Replace `YOUR-GOOGLE-FORM-ID` with the actual embed URL from Google Forms.)*

 ---

 ### What Happens Next?

-- I review the feedback regularly to see what topics you’re most interested in.
-- Future videos, lessons, and tutorials on the channel will reflect the interests and needs you share here.
-- Consider subscribing to the [pal2tech YouTube Channel](https://www.youtube.com/c/pal2tech) if you haven’t already, so you don’t miss any new content inspired by this feedback.

-Thank you for taking the time to help shape the future of pal2tech’s content!
+- Thank you for taking the time to provide your impressions of this new firmware update.
+- If we receive enough submissions, I'll share the results in a future video.